-As of December 31, 2020, we had a diversified base of merchants, ranging from globally-recognized retailers to small, emerging brands across countries.
-In the years ended December 31, 2019 and the nine months ended September 30, 2020, our largest merchant represented approximately 25% and 18% of our total revenues, respectively, while our top ten merchants represented 44% of our total revenues for the year ended December 31, 2019.
+As of December 31, 2020, we had a diversified base of 442 merchants, up 56% from 283 merchants as of December 31, 2019, and up 175% from 161 merchants as of December 31, 2018.
+These merchants range from globally-recognized retailers to small, emerging brands located across 11 countries.
+In the year ended December 31, 2019 and the nine months ended September 30, 2020, our largest merchant represented approximately 20% and 15% of total GMV, respectively, and generated 25% and 18% of our total revenues, respectively, while our top ten merchants represented 44% of our total revenues for the year ended December 31, 2019.
 We expect the percentage of our revenue represented by our largest merchants to continue decreasing in future years as our existing merchants continue to grow and we onboard new merchants.

 Our significant scale and growth means we also enjoy increasing geographic diversification in terms of both "outbound" sales, which term refers to sales from the merchant's country of origin, and "destination market" sales, which term refers to sales made to shoppers various markets.
 The United Kingdom has historically been our largest outbound market.
-However, outbound sales from the United Kingdom as a percentage of total revenue have been decreasing over time as we developed additional outbound markets, namely the United States and European Union.
-For the year ended December 31, 2020, the United Kingdom represented % of our revenues, with North America, Europe, and Israel representing % and %, respectively.
-While we expect our outbound sales from the %, United Kingdom to continue growing in absolute terms, we expect that outbound sales from the United Kingdom as a percentage of total revenue will continue to decrease in future periods.
+However, outbound sales from the United Kingdom as a percentage of total revenue have been decreasing over time as we developed additional outbound markets, namely the United States and the European Union.
+For the year ended December 31, 2020, the United Kingdom represented % of our revenues, with North America, the European Union, and Israel representing %, % and %, respectively.
+While we expect our outbound sales from the United Kingdom as a percentage of total revenue growing in absolute terms, we expect that outbound sales from the United Kingdom as a percentage of total revenue will continue to decrease in future periods.
 We expect to continue attracting new merchants in geographies outside of the United Kingdom, including countries in which we have existing operations as well as new markets.

 For example, we are beginning to establish a presence in the Asia-Pacific ("APAC") region, which we believe represents a significant opportunity.
-With regards to the destination markets from which shoppers make purchases through our platform, no single destination market represented more than % of our total revenue for the year ended December 31, 2020.
+Of the 442 merchants served by our platform as of December 31, 2020, % were located in the United Kingdom, while % and % were located in the United States and Europe, respectively, and % were located in other geographies.
+With regards to the destination markets from which shoppers make purchases through our platform, the United States, the largest destination market, represented % of our total revenue for the year ended December 31, 2020, and no other destination market represented more than % of our total revenue for such period.